 You want your HDL to be as high as possible.
 Some people can raise HDL by:

-Exercising for at least 30 minutes five times a week
+Exercising for at least 30 minutes 5 times a week

 High blood cholesterol is a significant risk factor for heart disease and stroke.
-Lowering blood cholesterol through increased physical activity, weight loss, smoking cessation, and proper diet lowers that risk.
-Blood cholesterol, however, is very specific to each individual and, for that reason, a full lipid profile is an important part of your medical history and important information for your physician to have.
-In general, healthy levels are as follows:
+You can lower your risk by getting more exercise, losing weight if you are overweight, quitting smoking, and eating a healthy diet.
+But blood cholesterol is very specific to each person.
+Your healthcare provider will determine your total cholesterol and LDL goals based on other risk factors.
+For that reason, a full lipid profile is an important part of your health history and important information for your healthcare provider to have.

 Medical treatment may include:

-According to the American Heart Association, about 99 million American adults have total blood cholesterol levels of 200mg/dl and higher, and of those about 32 million American adults have level of 240 or above.
+According to the American Heart Association (AHA), about 95 million American adults have total blood cholesterol levels of 200mg/dl and higher.
+Of those, about 28.5 million American adults have a level of 240 or above.

 Triglycerides are another class of fat found in the bloodstream.
 The bulk of your body's fat tissue is in the form of triglycerides.

-A healthy triglyceride level is less than 150 mg/dl.
-Elevated triglyceride levels may be caused by medical conditions such as diabetes, hypothyroidism, kidney disease, or liver disease.
-Dietary causes of elevated triglyceride levels may include high intake of alcohol, and foods containing cholesterol, saturated fat, and trans-fat.
+High triglyceride levels may be caused by health conditions like diabetes, hypothyroidism, kidney disease, or liver disease.
+Dietary causes of high triglyceride levels may include drinking a lot of alcohol, and eating foods containing cholesterol, saturated fat, and trans fat.